By Santi — Head Van Engineer, 2025-12-04

 Title washing and odometer tampering — detection steps

 Compare mileage across service records and VIN reports.
-Look for repairs inconsistent with claimed miles.
-Title washing often shows gaps between state registrations; a VIN report can reveal this pattern.
+Look for repairs that do not match the claimed miles.
+Title washing often shows gaps between state sign-ups; a VIN report can reveal this pattern.

 Bait‑and‑switch listings and inconsistent photos

-Stock photos, vague descriptions, or sellers who avoid in‑person viewings often indicate bait‑and‑switch.
-Ask for time‑stamped photos of the VIN plate and key odometer screenshots before traveling.
+Stock photos, unclear details, or sellers who avoid in-person viewings often show bait-and-switch.
+Ask for dated photos of the VIN plate and key mileage screenshots before traveling.

 Pressure sales tactics and escrow/payment safety

 Never wire money without a clear title transfer process.
-Use secure escrow services that protect both buyer and seller for long‑distance deals, and never send full payment before inspection.
+Use secure escrow options that protect both buyer and seller for long-distance deals, and never send full payment before a check.

 How to safely arrange test drives and inspections